-I'm the athletic runt of the group, but I do dabble in a bit of hiking, counting the Three Peak Challenge, Tongariro Alpine Crossing and Salcantay Trek in the Andes amongst my favourite challenges.
+I'm the athletic runt of the group, but I do dabble in a bit of hiking, counting the Three Peaks Challenge, Tongariro Alpine Crossing and Salcantay Trek in the Andes amongst my favourite challenges.
 I also let my dad beat me on the bike from time to time when we get to ride together...

 But what I lack in sporting prowess, the guys reckon I more than make up for with brainpower, with a degree from Cambridge don't you know.

 Sean is based in Vancouver in beautiful British Columbia and supports our sales efforts in North America, particularly in Canada and on the West Coast.

 You'll find Sean over on our Strava group.
 If it's the middle of road race season for him, he might actually be hiding a lot of his training sessions on Strava.
 Anyone else out there do that?
 If you ever make it out to Vancouver and want to go on a training ride, just connect with him.
 He'll be happy to show you some awesome routes.